awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 To create a JSON file, use the sample pipeline JSON file, edit it, and then call that file when you run the create\-pipeline command\.

+**Prerequisites:**

-You need the ARN of the service role you created for CodePipeline in [Getting Started with CodePipeline](getting-started-codepipeline.md) and the name of an Amazon S3 bucket where artifacts for the pipeline are stored\.
+You need the ARN of the service role you created for CodePipeline in [Getting Started with CodePipeline](getting-started-codepipeline.md)\.
+You use the CodePipeline service role ARN in the pipeline JSON file when you run the create\-pipeline command\.
+For more information about creating a service role, see [Create the CodePipeline Service Role](pipelines-create-service-role.md)\.
+Unlike the console, running the create\-pipeline command in the AWS CLI does not have the option to create the CodePipeline service role for you\.
+The service role must already exist\.

+You need the name of an Amazon S3 bucket where artifacts for the pipeline are stored\.
 This bucket must be in the same Region as the pipeline\.
-You use the ARN and bucket name when you run the create\-pipeline command\.
+You use the bucket name in the pipeline JSON file when you run the create\-pipeline command\.
 Unlike the console, running the create\-pipeline command in the AWS CLI does not create an Amazon S3 bucket for storing artifacts\.
 The bucket must already exist\.

 **Note**
 You can also use the get\-pipeline command to get a copy of the JSON structure of that pipeline, and then modify that structure in a plain\-text editor\.